 There’s plenty of diversity along the walk – some stretches are rural and remote, with nothing in view but sheep, crops, and meadows.
-While other sections take in iconic sights such as Windsor Castle, Hampton Court, and the majestic city of Oxford.
+While other sections take in iconic sights such as Windsor Castle, Hampton Court, and the majestic university city of Oxford.
 There’s a prevailing opinion that London doesn’t do nature.
 But this walk puts that assumption to bed.

 Where does the Thames Path Take Me?

 Assuming you walk west to east, here’s what you’ll experience.
-From its humble beginnings near Kemble to a human-built barrier defense against flooding, you’ll see the rise, growth, and swell of the iconic Thames.
+From its humble beginnings near Kemble to a human-built barrier defence against flooding, you’ll see the rise, growth, and swell of the iconic Thames.
 The riverside views are beautiful, full of flowing water, floating boats, and picnicking families.
 And for many, that’s the highlight.

 But take the river away, and the route would still be beautiful.
-The path passes through and along flora, fauna and farmland, and brings walkers into close contact with iconic parts of England’s rich history, with buildings, towns and cities of huge heritage.
+The path passes through and along flora, fauna and farmland and brings walkers into close contact with iconic parts of England’s rich history, with buildings, towns and cities of huge heritage.
 You’ll also trundle past majestic family homes of palatial proportions.
 Ranging from silent meadows all the way through to one of the busiest cities on the planet, you won’t find much more variety than this.

-Why Should I Walk or Cycle The Thames Path?
+Why Walk The Thames Path?

 - Views.
 Although it’s largely a flat walk, there are still plenty of beautiful views.
 The Thames Path won’t give you the dramatic panoramas that other National Trails can offer, but the meadows, banks and townscapes are more than enough to make you fall in love with the aesthetics of the Thames Path.